SalmanBurhan/csusm-studyroom-reserver-fall-2022/ReadMe.md

 > [SalmanBurhan/csusm-studyroom-reserver-fall-2023](https://github.com/SalmanBurhan/csusm-studyroom-reserver-fall-2023)
 <!-- ABOUT THE PROJECT -->
 ## About The Project
+This is a Selenium-based Python program to automate the booking of campus library study rooms, thus enhancing the efficiency of booking campus study rooms.

+The project features:
+*	**Scheduled Automation**: Implemented a scheduled frequency for room booking, ensuring availability at specific times.
+*	**Preference Logic**: Prioritized preferred study rooms, amenities, and floors; seamlessly fell back to alternate choices if the first preference was unavailable.
+*	**Multi-Factor Authentication (MFA) Integration**: Incorporated HOTP code generation, eliminating the need for manual authentication via push notifications.
+*	**Dynamic Booking Times**: Modified booking times in 30-minute increments to find the optimal match for given parameters, maximizing the chances of securing desired study slots.

+This project began as a personal project, however has since been aimed to showcase a blend of technical skills in web automation, security awareness, and problem-solving, resulting in a streamlined and intelligent solution for efficient campus study room booking.

+### Basic Log Output
 ``` log
 2022-10-13 10:43:01 PM :: Kellog Library :: INFO :: Searching For Rooms From 2022-10-14 13:30:00 To 2022-10-14 16:30:00 On Floor 4
 2022-10-13 10:43:07 PM :: Kellog Library :: INFO :: Parsing Web Page